saravanan2607/GCD-Of-Two-Numbers-/README.md

 # DATE :
+# EXP - 04
-# EXP-04 : Find the GCD of two numbers
+# Find the GCD of two numbers :

 ## AIM :
 To write a program to find the GCD of two numbers using function.